ulassahillioglu/YoutubeShortsViewsFinder/README.md

 Additional Information
 - Save HTML (Optional): Uncomment the provided lines to save the HTML content to a file for inspection

-Contributing:
+Contributing
-Feel free to contribute to this project by submitting issues or pull requests.
+- Feel free to contribute to this project by submitting issues or pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-License.
+License
-This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.